 David's research focuses broadly on public policy, program administration, and civic self-governance.
 Much of this research examines how organic food is regulated in the U.S., but he studies a range of other topics, from child welfare services to how rock climbers self-regulate through community rules and norms.

-- M.P.A.,, Public Affairs, University of Colorado Denver
+- Ph.D., Public Affairs, University of Colorado Denver

-- Ph.D.,, Public Affairs, University of Colorado Denver
+- M.P.A., Public Affairs, University of Colorado Denver

-David P. Carter is an Assistant Professor of Public Policy for the Department of Political Science's Public Administration and Public Policy programs, where he teaches courses in public policy theory and policy analysis.
-He is also an affiliated faculty member of the University's Global Change and Sustainability Center.
-David's research focuses on policy design and organizational diversity in the administration of contemporary regulatory programs, with his current research examining the regulation of organic foods under the USDA's National Organic Program.
-His work has appeared in the Journal of Public Administation Research and Theory, Policy Sciences, Public Administration, the Journal of Theoretical Politics, the Journal of Environmental Policy and Planning, and Urban Affairs Review.
-David is an avid rock and ice climber and fly fisherman.
+David is an assistant professor in the Program of Public Affairds at the Department of Political Science and affiliated faculty with the University's Global Change and Sustainability Center.
+David's research focuses on public policy and program administration, particularly in the realm of regulatory policy, with his much of his research examining the regulation of organic foods under the USDA's National Organic Program.
+He is the author of Regulation by Proxy: How the USDA Relies on Public, Nonprofit, and For-Profit Intermmediaries to Oversee Organic Food in the U.S. His research is published in the Journal of Public Administation Research & Theory, Policy Studies Journal, Governance, Regulation & Govenance, Policy Sciences, Public Administration, Public Management Review, International Journal of the Commons, Journal of Theoretical Politics, and Journal of Environmental Policy & Planning, among other outlets.
+David is an avid rock and ice climber, alpinist, and backcountry skier.